Ex-Ghana FA spox Sannie Daara urges local journalists: Learn how to write

 With Ghana participating in the tournament, the seminar was needed to equip and update Ghanaian journalists on the best practices to cover the World Cup tournament.

-The experienced Saanie Daara, who has covered several tournaments, including two World Cups, urged journalists to take writing seriously.
+The experienced Saanie Daara, who has covered several tournaments, including three World Cups, urged journalists to take writing seriously.

 “You cannot be a good journalist if you are not a good writer.
 If you cannot write, count yourself out,” he said.